Qubes-Community/Contents/docs/configuration/split-ssh.md

     ![operation execution](https://aws1.discourse-cdn.com/free1/uploads/qubes_os/original/1X/adcd0c408226c24950d2c876a38d2fecad8aacea.png)

-Check if it returns `error fetching identities: communication with agent failed`
+Check if it returns `The agent has no identities.`

-4. Start your vaultVM and unlock your KeePassXC database.
+4. Launch KeePassXC and unlock your database.

 5. Try fetching your identities on the SSH Client VM.